Church History in Ten Minutes

 • Saul, initially against the new religion, had a vision, changed his name to Paul, and dedicated his life to spreading Christianity.

-• Books about Jesus' life, like Mark, Matthew, Luke, and John, were written in the following years, each offering a unique perspective.
+• The first book about Jesus' life, Mark, was written, followed by Matthew, Luke, and John, each with a unique perspective.

 • Persecution of Christians began, with Nero using them as human candles and blaming them for the fire in Rome.